pseudotensor/open-strawberry/README.md

 The project is in its initial stages to explore generation of reasoning traces for specific problems as proof of concept.

-Note that the demo prompt is beyond Haiku's reach but preliminary results for sonnet3.5, gpt-4o, and LLaMa 3.1 405b, show promise.
+Note that the demo prompt is simple models and even sonnet3.5 and gpt-4o cannot find a solution even with standard CoT.
+Only o1-mini or o1-preview can sometimes get, although [code agents](https://x.com/ArnoCandel/status/1834306725706694916) and easily solve it.

 ![img_1.png](img_1.png)